 5. Huntington’s disease is a genetic type of dementia that affects younger people between the ages of 30 and 50.
 Huntington’s disease is caused by a faulty gene that makes the brain cells die.
 This involves the brain cells that control movement, thinking, and emotions.
 People with Huntington’s disease may have involuntary movements, such as jerking, twitching, or writhing.
 They may also have problems with memory, concentration, and judgment.
 They may also have changes in their mood and personality, such as depression, irritability, or aggression.
 Huntington’s disease gets worse over time, and there is no cure for it.
 But there are medicines and other ways to help people with Huntington’s disease cope with the symptoms.

 6. Korsakoff dementia is a type of dementia that is caused by a lack of vitamin B1, also known as thiamine.
 Vitamin B1 helps the brain use energy from food.
 Without enough vitamin B1, the brain cells cannot work correctly and may die.
 Korsakoff dementia is often linked to alcohol abuse, but it can also happen for other reasons, such as malnutrition, infection, or cancer.
 People with Korsakoff dementia have severe memory problems, especially when forming new memories.
 They may also make up stories or facts to fill in the gaps in their memory.
 This is called confabulation.
 They may also have problems with coordination and balance.
 Korsakoff dementia can be prevented by eating a balanced diet and avoiding alcohol.
-It can also be treated by taking vitamin B1 and stopping alcohol use.
+It can also be treated by taking vitamin B1 supplements and stopping alcohol use.
 Some people with Korsakoff dementia may recover partially or entirely, but others may have permanent damage.

 7. Limbic-predominant age-related TDP-43 encephalopathy (LATE) is a newly discovered type of dementia that affects older people over the age of eighty.
 LATE is caused by a protein called TDP-43 that builds up in the brain and damages the brain cells.
 TDP-43 is usually found in the cell’s nucleus but moves out of the nucleus in LATE and forms clumps in the cytoplasm.
 This affects the brain cells that control memory and emotions.
 People with LATE have problems with memory, especially recent memory.
 They may also have mood changes, such as depression or anxiety.
 LATE can be hard to tell apart from Alzheimer’s disease, but it tends to progress more slowly and affects fewer areas of the brain.
 LATE has no cure, but some medicines and other treatments may help with the symptoms.